Client Alerts & Insights

-The limitation of liability for cargo that is lost or damaged during international air transportation will increase on December 28, 2024, from 22 Special Drawing Rights (“SDRs”) per kilogram to 26 SDRs per kilogram.
+The limitation of liability for cargo that is lost or damaged during international air transportation was increased on December 28, 2024, from 22 Special Drawing Rights (“SDRs”) per kilogram to 26 SDRs per kilogram.

 The change in international law is due to an increase under the Montreal Convention 1999 (“Montreal Convention”), formerly known as the Convention for the Unification of Certain Rules for International Carriage by Air, which applies to traffic with signatory nations.
 The change was recently announced by the International Civil Aviation Organization (“ICAO”), a United Nations agency that leads international alignment of technical standards and strategies for international air shipments.